flatsurf/sage-flatsurf/doc/news/surface-docs.rst

 * The `mutable` parameter of `Surface_list.__init__()` and `Surface_dict.__init__()` now defaults to `True`.
 Before its default was `False` in many cases.
 This change might break some existing code.
-If it does, one needs to either explicitly set `mutable=True` in this invocation or call `surface.set_immutable()`.
+If it does, one needs to either explicitly set `mutable=False` in this invocation or call `surface.set_immutable()`.

 **Fixed:**